agc93/nexus-uploader/README.md

 This is **very** unofficial and **very** unsupported.
 If you want to see an official and supported API for mod authors, open a topic on [the forums](https://forums.nexusmods.com/index.php?/forum/117-feedback-suggestions-and-questions/) or in `#site-help-feedback` on Discord to let Nexus know the demand.

-This tool does not automate the web UI (as an [existing solution](https://github.com/BUTR/Bannerlord.NexusmodsUploader) already does a perfectly good job of this (👋 Aragas)), but instead recreates the underlying requests to upload a file and add it to an existing mod.
+This tool does not automate the web UI, as an [existing solution](https://github.com/BUTR/Bannerlord.NexusmodsUploader) already does a perfectly good job of this (👋 Aragas), but instead recreates the underlying requests to upload a file and add it to an existing mod.
 It also supports adding/updating changelogs, but this hasn't been tested much.

 ## Configuration and Usage